HEP-FCC/fcc-tutorials/developing-fcc-software/FccSoftwareGit.md

 git clone git@github.com:[YOUR_GITHUB_USER]/key4hep_repo.git
 ```

 That command links the local copy to the remote repository.
 The default name of this remote repository is `origin`.
-Let's add the officialrepository as remote too, but with a different name.
+Let's add the official repository as remote too, but with a different name.
 The usual convention is to name the official repository `upstream`:
 ```bash
 cd FCCSW
 git remote add upstream https://github.com/key4hep/key4hep_repo.git